miohtama/opsec/audit_templates/index.rst

 About this guide
 ================

-*OperationsSecurity.org* is guide and assessment tool to audit the security of Internet services.
-The aim is to provide 100% transparent, open, lightweight and practical way to develop and evaluate the security of a service from a holistic perspective.
+|opsec| is security guide and assessment tool for developing sensitive Internet services.

+The aim is to provide transparent, lightweight and practical way to develop and evaluate the security of a service from a holistic perspective.
 The scope of the guide is interdisciplinary, covering the full range of business operations from the mobile phone of CEO to safe software development practices. :doc:`Read more about how and why this guide was created <background/index>`.

 Chapters
 ========